Neel2107/Neel2107/README.md

 - ❓ Ask me about anything related to Machine Learning, JavaScript and related technologies

-- ⚡ Fun fact: I am bad Singer.
+- ⚡ Fun fact: I am a bad Singer.

 <br/>